 Advantages Of Creativity In The Workplace

 For starters, if you’re a recent business administration graduate in a managerial role and you can’t shake the feeling that your staff is uninspired and relying on the same old concepts and solutions, then it’s time to start fostering creativity and innovation.
-Those who have the tendency to feel stagnant and bored in their work will benefit deeply from learning how to think creatively.
+Those who have the tendency to feel stagnant and bored in their work may benefit deeply from learning how to think creatively.

 Creativity in business and its importance in business administration points to four main creative strengths that can be taught: